mozilla/uniffi-rs/docs/manual/src/swift/framework.md

 ## Compile Rust crate using `cargo-xcode`

-First, we need to install `cargo-xcode`.
-This tool can help us generate Xcode project files and compile them into static libraries.
+First, you need to install `cargo-xcode`.
+This tool generates Xcode project files to compile your Rust porject into a static library.

 Run the command `cargo install cargo-xcode` to install.